Interior Architecture (BSc) (Level 7)

 Bachelor of Science in Interior Architecture CR053

-This course qualifies graduates to work in architectural practice, interior design firms, and allied disciplines in Architectural with a broad range of professional skills.
+This course qualifies graduates to work in architectural practice, interior design firms, and allied disciplines in Architecture with a broad range of professional skills.

 The graduate will be proficient in planning, spatial design and the materiality of interior schemes that involve multiple floors and mixed uses.
 The graduate is also oriented to commercial architectural practice with a strong understanding of sustainable design.
 The graduate will be able to develop designs and their attendant working drawings, and will deal with contractors, suppliers, and local authorities.
 The graduate may also select selfemployment after a suitable period of practical experience.

 Potential Areas of Employment